• Skip to primary navigation

 What are serrano peppers?

 Serrano peppers are hot chili peppers that originate from Mexico.
-They are long green chilies that are quite fleshy, so they can be eaten raw, cooked or pickled and are commonly found in pico de gallo and salsas.
+They are long green chilies that are quite fleshy, so they can be eaten raw, cooked or pickled and are commonly found in pico de gallo and other salsas.

 Difference between Serrano and Jalepeño peppers?